MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/connect-microsoft-social-engagement.md

 >  Before you can set up the Social Insights controls in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], you have to add search topic categories and visuals for your [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] organization in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)].
 You can add search topics in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] directly from within [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].
 See the [Microsoft Social Engagement Help Center](http://go.microsoft.com/fwlink/p/?LinkID=394325)

 <a name="BKMK_Connect"></a>
-## Connect Dynamics 365 (online) to Social Engagement for Social Insights
+## Connect Dynamics 365 for Customer Engagement (online) to Social Engagement for Social Insights
  To configure the connection, you need to have a subscription to [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)], be an authorized [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] user and have a [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] instance provisioned for this [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] instance.

 > [!NOTE]